liang-xc/us-macro-dataloader/README.md

-# US Fiscal Dataloader
+# US Macro Dataloader

-A command-line tool designed to simplify the process of downloading US fiscal data and seamlessly uploading it to a PostgreSQL database.
+A command-line tool designed to simplify the process of collecting US macroeconomic and fiscal data and uploading it to a PostgreSQL database.

 ## Usage
 ```
-US Fiscal data loaders
+US Macro data loaders

-  us-fiscal-dataloader SUBCOMMAND
+  us-macro-dataloader SUBCOMMAND

 === subcommands ===